Return

 struggles of keeping a band together.
 It

-appears that Derek and Kerry had actually planned on this being their final
+appears that Derek and Kerry had actually planned on

-tour before the tour even began, having informed the others of their decision
+this being their final tour before the tour even began, having informed the

-at a pre-tour band meeting in
+others of their decision at a pre-tour band meeting in

-Although a full-scale reunion seems
+Although a full-scale reunion was never really a

-highly unlikely, a few members of the band have stayed involved in the music
+possibility, a few members of the band have stayed involved in the music

-behind a remarkable legacy of work for all to enjoy, and historical and
+work for all to enjoy, and historical and archival interest in the band is

-archival interest in the band is still very high today.
-There is no doubt that fans of sophisticated
+still very high today.
+There is no doubt

-music will continue to be inspired, long into the future, by the music of that
+that fans of sophisticated music will continue to be inspired, long into the

-mythical beast from the past known as
+future, by the music of that mythical beast from the past known as

 Return home to Gentle Giant Tour History